 The best and most effective method to control invasive species is to prevent their initial establishment.
-As an invasive species increases its population numbers and extent, it gets progressively more difficult and expensive to eliminate or control.
-Unfortunately, as numbers rise, the chance of eliminating the species decreases, and, at some point, elimination of the invasive species becomes impossible.
+As an invasive species infestation increases in size and extent, it gets progressively more difficult and expensive to manage effectively.
+Unfortunately, as infestations expand, the chance of eliminating the species decreases significantly.
+Eventually, if left unchecked, elimination of the invasive species becomes nearly impossible.

-Best management practices (BMPs) are created to provide expert guidance to individuals and groups seeking to effectively and safely manage invasive species.
-They include the latest techniques for species management while still considering environmental and regulatory restrictions.
-Anyone actively engaged in invasive species management may be able to add to or modify BMP’s for their local area based on their experiences.
-Sharing control successes and challenges help to aid in the evolution of the BMP’s to better reflect local conditions.
+APIPP has developed best management practices (BMPs) to provide expert guidance to individuals and groups seeking to effectively and safely manage invasive species infestations.
+These BMPs include the latest techniques for species specific management while considering environmental and regulatory restrictions.
+Anyone actively engaged in invasive species management may be able to adapt or improve BMP’s for their local area based on their experiences.
+Sharing control successes and challenges allows for the improvement of BMP’s over time.